calvin-okumu/ims/docs/zkbio-api-setup-guide.md

 ## Overview

 This guide provides detailed instructions for setting up and configuring the ZKBio CVSecurity API integration for your Banking Access Control System.
+The application uses Next.js API proxy routes to handle CORS and SSL certificate issues automatically.

 ## Prerequisites

-- ZKBio CVSecurity server (version 6.0.0 or above)
+- ZKBio CVSecurity server (version 6.0.0 or above) running at `https://192.168.183.114:8098`
 - Superuser access to ZKBio admin panel
-- Network access to ZKBio server from your application
+- Network access to ZKBio server from your application server
+- Next.js application with API proxy routes configured

 ## API Authorization Setup